ronyb/jsystem-perfecto-repo/README.md

 ####perfecto.properties
 The application depends on the `perfecto.properties` file which should be located inside the same directory as the JAR file.
-The `perfecto.properties` is used to configure the URL of the Perfecto Cloud and the username and password which would be used by the application to perform automatic log-in inside the web page, by invoking the `doExternalLogin` JavaScript function.
+The `perfecto.properties` is used to configure the URL of the Perfecto Cloud and the username and password which would be used by the application to perform automatic log-in inside the web page, by invoking the `doExternalLogin` JavaScript function on the client-side.

 ####Reading the executionId
 The core feature of the application is to communicate with the client-side JavaScript code of the Perfecto application.
 The Perfecto Browser receives the **executionId** that's created after logging-in to "Perfecto Lab".
-The executionId is stored in memory, and can be queried later by other applications, e.g. - code running from a JSystem test.
+The executionId is stored in memory, and can later be queried by other applications, e.g. - code running from a JSystem test.

 When launched, the application runs a TCP server, listening on port 3456.
-The server supprts the following requests from clients:
+The server supprts the following requests from clients:<br>
 `getExecutionId` - returns the current executionId<br>
 `getCould` - returns the the current Perfeco cloud URL, as was configured in the `perfecto.properties` file<br>
 `getCloudAndExecutionId` - returns both the cloud URL and the current executionId